 It may be easier to take a few personal items and not the bulk of your household goods behind.
 In Germany, you will find several appliances and furniture shops where you can purchase all the basic furniture and appliances.

 However, if you rather bring your bulky items to the country, you have several considerations to make such as insuring the items.
-Fortunately, you can pick one of the many basic insurance plans (also called Hausratversicherug) with as little as 50 EUR to cover for theft.
+Fortunately, you can pick one of the many basic insurance plans (also called Hausratsversicherug) and it protects your belongings for a small yearly price.
 Get a cover as soon as you relocate to Germany.

 Visas and Permits for Work and Stay